heysokam/confy/readme.md

 This is **not** what Confy is.

 Confy is completely imperative.
+This is by design.
 What you tell Confy to do, it will do **immediately**.

-The core the concept behind Confy is that you fully own your buildsystem.
+The core idea driving Confy is to let you fully own your buildsystem.
 Its your project, and only you can know what your project/tooling needs,
 and in which exact order.

-### `build.nim` is NOT a buildscript
+### `build.nim` is not a buildscript
 Confy is a buildsystem **library**.
 The premade caller provides you with an easy way to run it as if it was a binary,
 but confy is, by design, **not** a binary app.

-**Your build file** (not confy) will be a full systems binary application,
+**Your build file** _(not confy, big difference)_ will be a full systems binary application,
 that you compile with nim's compiler _(or automated with confy's premade caller)_ to build your project.

-Because of this:
-- There is no weird make-specific or shell-only language restrictions, like make/cmake.
-- There is no interpreted-language restrictions either, like in python.
-- There is no "can only do what the VM can do" problems either, like nimscript or lua.
-- Your builder will be a full systems binary, that will be able to do literally anything you want.

 ### Why ZigCC
 ZigCC comes with all of these features **builtin**, out of the box.
 No extra setup: